freeCodeCamp/guide/src/pages/javascript/regular-expressions-reference/index.md

 ---
 ## Regular Expressions Reference

-In JavaScript, regular expressions are a shorthand used to match a desired part of a string.
+In JavaScript, regular expressions are a shorthand used to match the desired part of a string.
 These are beneficial when trying to manipulate or validate strings used in your code.

 ### Syntax